-Tesla says it has plenty of cash to hit its targets as its Wall Street hype train hits a snag
+Tesla’s Wall Street hype train hits a speed bump

 Tesla predicts production rate of 5K Model 3 cars per week by late Q1 2018